quartictech/platform/docs/src/_drafts/data_connectors.md

 Data can be registered with the platform in code, or via the web UI.

-### Understanding raw datasets
+## Understanding raw datasets

 Data may exist in two states at the start of your pipeline:

 1) Static datasets:
    - there is an entry in the catalogue with a dataset ID.
    - there is a Quartic managed copy of the dataset in storage.
    - the dataset appears in the Datasets page of the web UI.
    - the dataset is addressable by a `step` using the dataset ID.

 Files uploaded through the web UI always fall into this category.

 2) Registered as a `raw` step.
 This means:
    - Quartic only knows of the location of the data outside the platform.
    - the data will be pulled in from the external location on every run of the pipeline.
    - there is a hidden copy of the dataset in the Datasets page of the web UI.
-- the dataset is only addressable by subsequent steps if the `raw` step is present.
+   Token cookie is missing - the dataset is only addressable by subsequent steps if the `raw` step is present.

 This would be typically in the case where a user wishes to register an Amazon S3 bucket/directory/file as a datasource.
 In this case, by default, the data is pulled from the source everytime the pipeline is run.